Björgólfur Guðmundsson

-Björgólfur Guðmundsson (born 2 January 1941) is an Icelandic businessman and former chairman and owner of West Ham United.
-Björgólfur was Iceland's second wealthiest businessman worth more than a billion dollars — his son, Björgólfur Thor Björgólfsson being the first.
-He was at one time the majority owner and chairman of the now nationalised Icelandic bank Landsbanki, the second largest company in Iceland.
+Björgólfur Guðmundsson (2 January 1941 – 2 February 2025) was an Icelandic businessman and chairman and owner of West Ham United.
+Björgólfur was Iceland's second businessman to be worth more than a billion dollars — his son, Björgólfur Thor Björgólfsson being the first.
+He was at one time the majority owner and chairman of the Icelandic bank Landsbanki, the second largest company in Iceland (subsequently nationalised).
 He was ranked by Forbes magazine in March 2008 as the 1014th-richest person in the world, with a net worth of $1.1 billion.
 In December of the same year Forbes revalued his net worth to $0, and on 31 July 2009 he was declared bankrupt by the Icelandic courts with debts of almost £500 million (96 billion ISK).

 Björgólfur was described in an article written by Jamie Jackson of The Guardian as "a former footballer, furniture packer and law student, a recovering alcoholic of 30 years and an old-fashioned philanthropist".
 In the 1990s he was sentenced to 12 months in prison, suspended for two years, for bookkeeping offences, having faced around 450 charges.
 He went to Russia, remade his fortune and returned to Iceland, where he also had interests in shipping, publishing, food, communications and property.

 Early life and marriage

-Born in Reykjavík, Iceland, Björgólfur's parents were Guðmundur Pétur Ólafsson (1911–79) and Kristín Davíðsdóttir.
-Björgólfur has an elder brother, Davíð, and three sisters.
-By the account of Björgólfur's son, he was from a working-class background, and his father Guðmundur was affected by a stroke around 1945.
-The young Björgólfur graduated from the Commercial College of Iceland in 1962, was an organiser of the Independence Party youth wing and is described by Roger Boyes as 'a promising young man, handsome, clean-cut, with reasonable English and a smooth, reassuring manner.'.
+Björgólfur was born in Reykjavík, Iceland, to Guðmundur Pétur Ólafsson (1911–79), a driver, and Kristín Davíðsdóttir, growing up on Framnesvegur.
+Björgólfur had an elder brother, Davíð, and three sisters.
+By the account of Björgólfur's son, Björgólfur was from a working-class background, and his father Guðmundur was affected by a stroke around 1945.

+The young Björgólfur graduated from the Commercial College of Iceland in 1962 and was an organiser of the Independence Party youth wing, described by Roger Boyes as 'a promising young man, handsome, clean-cut, with reasonable English and a smooth, reassuring manner'.

 Accounts vary, but it has been claimed that in 1958 Björgólfur was asked by the family of Thor Philip Axel Jensen, Iceland's foremost businessman of the time, to accompany Hallgrímur Fr.
 Hallgrímsson to the US to bring back Hallgrímur's daughter Margrét Þóra Hallgrímsson, who had left her first marriage to Haukur Clausen to marry the American Nazi George Lincoln Rockwell.
 Björgólfur's son suggests, however, that the two met only after Þóra's return to Iceland following her split with Rockwell.
 Either way, Björgólfur married Þóra in 1963 and adopted her children by Clausen (Örn Friðrik, b.
 1951) and Rockwell (Hallgrímur, b.
 1954; Margrét, 1955–89; and Evelyn Bentína).
 The couple subsequently had a child of their own, Björgólfur Thor Björgólfsson (b.
 1967).

 From 1962 to 1977, Björgólfur was the founder and director of Dósagerðin hf.; from 1977 to 1986 he was the director of Hafskip, with further responsibilities for its various daughter companies in the Europe and the USA.
-During much of this period, Björgólfur was, in the estimation of his son Björgólfur Thor, 'a highly functional alcoholic', but went into rehab in Hazelden, Minnesota, in 1978 and has not drank since.
+During much of this period, Björgólfur was, in the estimation of his son Björgólfur Thor, 'a highly functional alcoholic', but went into rehab in Hazelden, Minnesota, in 1978 and did not drink thereafter.